dimitlee/FlapAI-discretization/README.md

 # Study of the Impact of Discretization in RL: Tradeoff Between Convergence and Final Performance in Huge State Spaces

 This repository borrows code from https://github.com/taivu1998/FlapAI-Bird for reproduction of their Reinforcement Learning Experiment in Flappy-Bird environment.
 In our experiment we are focusing on discretization feature in order to find the balance between convergence and final performance.
+You can also look at the report of our reproduction: https://drive.google.com/file/d/1vbh8JXSwGYI8TdeiTGPt1x0vrCPgWuq4/view?usp=sharing

 ## Installation